maxence-depire/calculation-of-pi-frames/README.md

 # Calculation Of Pi Frames 👋🏻.

-Create the 📆 08/10/2023 at ⌚️ 9:34pm in 🗺 Rodez, France.<br />By maxence-depire 👨‍💻.
+Repo create the 📆 08/10/2023 at ⌚️ 9:34pm in 🗺 Rodez, France.<br />By maxence-depire 👨‍💻.

 # Goal
-One day, a famous guy named Archimedes, create a methods for calculate two frames of the number Pi.
-And another day, my math professor showed me this method.
-And today I try to reproduce the Archimedes skill in python 👨‍💻.
+Reproduce the Pi frames method of Archimedes, in python, and in Julia 💻.

 # The method
-For make this compute we need a circle of diameter `d`, and two polygon with `n` sides.
-For exemple:
+For make this compute we need a circle of diameter `d`, and two polygon with `n` sides, like this :

 <p align="center">
     <img src="method.png" width="400">
 </p>

 Here we have a polygon, in a circle, and a circle in a polygon.
 We know that the circle area is equal to `pi * diameter`.
 If we take a diameter of `1`, the diameter is now equal to `pi`.
+So the diameter need be fix to `1`.
 <br />
 <br />
-Now we want to find two frames, so we create two polygons and we know the area of the circle is equal to `pi` then, the area of the polygons is lower to `pi`, in the case of the little polygon, and superior to `pi`, in the case of the big polygon.
+Now we want to find two frames, so we need to create two polygons and we know the area of the circle is equal to `pi` then, the area of the polygons is lower to `pi`, in the case of the little polygon, and superior to `pi`, in the case of the big polygon.
 <br />
 <br />
 We just need to find the area size of the two polygons.